JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill6/index.md

 }
 ```

-This block is used to set **external dependencies for all the build scripts**, referring to "build scripts" as the `build.gradle` files for all modules.
-The dependencies will be available from all of them (e.g: `app/build.gradle`).
+This block is used to set **external dependencies for all the build scripts**, referring to "build scripts" as the `build.gradle` files for all modules -- e.g: `app/build.gradle`

-We can use this block to include relevant **plugins** in the build script classpath so Gradle can use them for building any module.
+We can include relevant **plugins** so Gradle can use them for building any module.
 Given we want to write an Android app using Kotlin, we will add two plugins:

 * **Android gradle plugin** so all modules can understand and build Android.
-It adds several features that are specific to building Android apps.
-It is **required to build Android projects using Gradle**.
+It adds several features for building Android apps.
 This plugin is typically updated in lock-step with Android Studio, so you'll end up updating it for each Android Studio update.
 * **Kotlin gradle plugin** so all modules can understand Kotlin (indexing, autocomplete, highlight, compile, etc).

 > Note that the plugin versions might vary by the time you consume this course.

-Gradle searches for the plugins in the repositories listed under the `repositories` block, in order, when the time comes.
+Gradle searches for the plugins in the repositories listed under the `repositories` block, in order.
+Those are often Maven repositories like the `google` one or `jcenter` where all the dependencies will be available.
+You can also use `mavenCentral` or even `mavenLocal` in case you have some libraries deployed to your local maven repository.

+You can learn more about adding public repositories [in the official Gradle docs](https://docs.gradle.org/current/userguide/declaring_repositories.html).

 You can also use the buildscript to define some project wide external variables with the syntax: